Class 3 Image: AI generated

 “Do TDD” → regression worsens.
 “This Hurl must pass” → 70% regression reduction.
 The difference is instruction vs contract.

-Don’t change the model — add contracts.
+Do not change the model — add a contract.

 Next Class Preview

-- How Hurl Prevents Vibe Coding Drift — Detailed analysis of how API contract verification with Hurl prevents vibe coding drift
+• Hurl Prevents Vibe Coding Drift — Detailed analysis of how API contract verification with Hurl prevents vibe coding drift

 Reins Engineering Full Course